seanox/aspect-js/manual/en/markup.md

 ### strict

-The attribute is used in combination with the attribute [composite](#composite) and specifies that when loading the resources (CSS, JS, HTML) for a component, the file name is used in its original notation.
+The attribute is used in combination with the attribute [composite](#composite) and specifies that when loading the resources (JS, CSS, HTML) for a component, the file name is used in its original notation.
 The default behavior without the [strict](#strict) attribute uses the composite id with lower case at the beginning.